- Cairns: January, May, September

 Masters Degree (Coursework) (AQF Level 9)

-Completion of an AQF Level 7 Bachelor Degree in Information Technology from this or another University.
+Completion of an AQF level 7 bachelor degree in an IT-cognate course from this or another university.

 Minimum English language proficiency requirements